Samnite Wars: 312–308 BC – The Etruscans intervene

 In 312 BC, while the war in Samnium seemed to be winding down, there were rumours of a mobilisation of the Etruscans, who were more feared than the Samnites.
 While the consul M. Valerius Maximus Corvus was in Samnium, his colleague Publius Decius Mus, who was sick, appointed Gaius Sulpicius Longus as dictator, who made preparations for war.

-In 311 BC the consuls Gaius Junius Bubulcus and Quintus Aemilius Barbula divided their command.
+In 311 BC the consuls Gaius Junius Bubulcus Brutus and Quintus Aemilius Barbula divided their command.
 Junius took on Samnium and Aemilius took on Etruria.
 The Samnites took the Roman garrison of Cluviae (location unknown) and scourged its prisoners.
 Junius retook it and then moved on Bovianum and sacked it.
 The Samnites sought to ambush the Romans.
 Misinformation that there was a large flock of sheep in an inaccessible mountain meadow was planted.
 Junius headed for it and was ambushed.
 While the Romans mounted the slope there was little fighting and when they reached level ground at the top and lined up the Samnites panicked and fled.
 The woods blocked their escape and most were killed.
 Meanwhile, the Etruscans besieged Sutrium, an ally which the Romans saw as their key to Etruria.
 Aemilius came to help and the next day the Etruscans offered battle.
 It was a long and bloody fight.
 The Romans were starting to gain the upper hand, but darkness stopped the battle.
 There was no further fighting that year as the Etruscans had lost their first line and only had their reservists left and the Romans had suffered many casualties.